Relfos/neo-lux/README.md

 Created by Sérgio Flores (<http://lunarlabs.pt/>).

-Credits also go to the other devs from City Of Zion(<http://cityofzion.io/>), as this projected started as a port of code from their [NEON wallet](https://github.com/CityOfZion/neon-wallet) from Javascript to C#.
+Credits also go to the other devs of City Of Zion(<http://cityofzion.io/>), as this project started as a port of code from their [NEON wallet](https://github.com/CityOfZion/neon-wallet) from Javascript to C#.
-And of course, to the NEO team(<http://neo.org>), as I also used some code from their [NEO source](https://github.com/neo-project/neo).
+Of course, credits also go to the NEO team(<http://neo.org>), as I also used some code from their [NEO source](https://github.com/neo-project/neo).

 This project is released under the MIT license, see `LICENSE.md` for more details.